atoms-ufrj/playmol/doc/commands.md

 IMPORTANT: when the box density is specified, Playmol will automatically calculate the box side lengths when necessary.
 For this, it will sweep the whole list of molecular structures defined via [xyz] commands in order to determine the total mass of the system.
 Since Playmol will not perform unit conversion, the specified density value must be consistent with the mass and length units used in other commands.
 For instance, if [LAMMPS real units] are considered (mass in g/mol and lengths in Å), then the density must be provided in Da/Å³ (therefore, values originally in g/cm³ must be multiplied by 0.60221413).

-When building a simulation box, Playmol places its geometric center in the origin of the Cartesian space.
+When building a simulation box, Playmol considers that its geometric center is in the origin of the Cartesian space.
 To allow periodic boundary conditions, Playmol does not check whether the previously specified atomic coordinates fit inside the central box.

 **Examples**: